akonwi/ChromeStorage/README.md

 `tape spec/chrome-storage-spec.js`

 ### Create function
-The default export is a factory function.
-It takes one argument and that is which persistence to use ("local" or "sync")
+The module exports a factory function `create` which takes one argument and that is which persistence to use (`ChromeStorage.LOCAL || ChromeStorage.SYNC`)

 ###Examples:
 ``` javascript